leethomason/tinyxml2/readme.md

 Generally speaking, the intent is that you simply include the tinyxml2.cpp and tinyxml2.h files in your project and build with your other source code.

+*Update:* Now the single file header "tinyxml2.hpp" can directly be included in your project directly without worrying about the cpp file and additional integration.
+This can be useful when used in robotics projects.

 There is also a CMake build included.
 CMake is the general build for TinyXML-2.